Joy-less/Holo/README.md

 Every data type in Holo is a "variant" ("var").
 Variants contain private variables and public methods.

+## Concurrency & Parallelism

+Holo uses actors and collaborative multithreading to prevent race conditions.

+Actors can run in parallel and communicate by sending messages.

+An actor can contain multiple coroutines, but only one coroutine can run at a time.
+The actor cycles between coroutines when they yield.

 ## Garbage Collection

 Holo uses both "Mark & Sweep" and "Automatic Reference Counting" to collect dereferenced variants.